meganesu/personal-site-v2/src/blog/managing-focus-with-react-and-jest/managing-focus-with-react-and-jest.md

 ## Next Steps

-In this post, you learned about how to manage focus when opening and closing a sidebar, but there are still more improvements that can be made on this design.
+In this post, you learned about how to programmatically focus when opening and closing a sidebar, but there are still more improvements that can be made on this design!

 The next improvement I'm hoping to make is trapping focus inside the sidebar when it's open.
 That is, when users have the sidebar open and they repeatedly hit the tab key, their focus should stay inside of the sidebar and not end up back in the rest of the body of the page.
 I'm planning on using something like the inert polyfill described in this [A11ycasts YouTube Video: Inert Polyfill](https://www.youtube.com/watch?v=fGLp_gfMMGU).

+In the meantime, reach out to me on Twitter and let me know what you think about this post!
+I'm by no means an accessibility expert, and I'm always looking for new things to learn.
+What other opportunities do you see for accessibility improvements, in this project or in general?

 ## Resources